 Jude’s pain started at just four days old.
 Her family was scared and heartbroken, so they went looking for answers – and found Seattle Children’s, together with the Odessa Brown Children’s Clinic.

-Our team includes a social worker and psychologist to help your child and your family through the challenges of sickle cell.
+Our team ranges from a social worker to a psychologist to help your child and family through the challenges of living with sickle cell.
 Genetic counseling and testing can help parents and other family members understand the chance of having the sickle cell gene or passing it on.

 Having sickle cell disease can be stressful for the entire family.
 If your child has an urgent need, we will see them right away.